vip-aerospace/keao-cosmos-teensy-fsw/documentation/de_setup_guide.md

 @section step6 Step 6: Apply formatting settings
 In VSCode, enter the settings menu by clicking File > Preferences > Settings.

 From there, type "format" in the search bar, and enable the option labelled "Format on save".
-This automatically applies unform C++ formatting to the code you write whenever you save the file.
+This automatically applies uniform C++ formatting to the code you write whenever you save the file.

 ![The "Format on Save" option in VSCode's settings menu.](https://github.com/vip-aerospace/teensy-fsw-documentation/blob/main/documentation/step21.png?raw=true)

 Next, type "ruler" in the search bar, and press the "Edit in settings.json" option under Editor: Rulers.
 This opens up the settings.json file, and creates an entry called "editor.rulers".
 Within this entry, type in "80," like so:

 ```
 {